smithy-lang/smithy/docs/source/1.0/spec/core/http-traits.rst

   as a separate HTTP header either by concatenating the values with a comma on a single line or by serializing each header value on its own line.
 * boolean values are serialized as ``true`` or ``false``.
-* blob values are base-64 encoded.
-* string values with a :ref:`mediaType-trait` of "application/json" or that end in "+json" are base-64 encoded.
+* string values with a :ref:`mediaType-trait` are base64 encoded.
 * timestamp values are serialized using the ``http-date`` format as defined in the ``IMF-fixdate`` production of :rfc:`7231#section-7.1.1.1`.